+Return value Result Value

+Successful An unsigned integer uniquely identifying the breakpoint.
+This value must be used to clear the breakpoint.

+Unsuccessful 0

+Table 30:setCodeBr eak return values

-For use with All C-SPY drivers.
-Description Sets a code breakpoint, that is, a breakpoint which is triggered just before the processor fetches an instruction at the specified location.
-Examples setCodeBreak("{D:\\src\\prog.c}.12.9", 3, "d>16", "TRUE", "ActionCode()"); This example sets a code breakpoint on the label main in your source: setCodeBreak("main", 0, "1", "TRUE", ""); See also Breakpoints, page 115.
+For use with All C-SPY drivers 3.

+Description 1 point, that is, a breakpoint which is triggered just before the processor tion at the specified location.

+Examples setCodeBreal "ActionCode()" k("{D:\\src\\prog.c}.12.9", 3, "d>16", "TRUE", ");

+This example sets a code breakpoint on the label main in your source:

+setCodeBreak k("main", 0, "1", "TRUE", "");

+See also Breakpoints, page 103.